Stoja: Personal life

+Relationships

 Novaković was first married at age 16, became a mother at 17 and was widowed at 19 when her first husband lost his life in a 1991 car crash, ending their three-year marriage.
+When talking about her husband, she said; "I knew my first husband from the village.
+He was from a rich farming family and much older than me.
+One day he came to my father to propose me.
+Dad told him that it will be as I decide.
+I was 16 years old and I got married literally right out of school.
+After a few months, I became pregnant and it was a real shock for my parents.
+It wasn't a problem for me.
+I went to school pregnant and graduated.
+My first husband was attentive to me and I had a carefree life.
+He looked after our son and me and did not allow anything to disturb us.
+Whenever I wanted to do something, he would tell me that there was no need because he had enough money for everything."
 The period after his death was financially difficult for her.
 She was quoted as saying "I was very poor.
 I did not have anything to eat."
 She became a grandmother at age 33 when her son Milan's first child was born.

 Since 2007, she has lived in Belgrade, more specifically the Bežanijska kosa neighborhood in New Belgrade.
-Novaković married architect Igor Jovanović 1 November 2009, after being in a relationship for five years.
+Novaković married architect Igor Jovanović on 1 November 2009, after being in a relationship for five years.
 Their relationship has been on-again-off-again, with the couple constantly breaking up and getting back together.
 In a March 2014 interview, Novaković revealed that she once attempted suicide by driving her car into a wall to keep their marriage from dissipating.

+Family

 On 4 October 2011, Stoja found her mother Katica, who had heart problems and diabetes, dead in bed after being suspicious when Katica did not emerge from her bedroom that morning.

 Stoja survived a car accident on 28 May 2012 when her car was totaled after being hit by a truck.
 She escaped with a minor injury to the forehead.

 Stoja has said that her favorite singer is Šemsa Suljaković and she has frequently covered Suljaković's songs at concerts and television appearances, and was even interviewed with her in June 2012.

+Cosmetic surgeries

+Stoja is known for numerous cosmetic procedures and exceptional figure, which has accompanied her since the beginning of her career.
+Stoja is one of the first people from Serbia's showbusiness world to admit that she went to Turkey for cosmetic surgery and that it cost a lot (the figure of over 100,000€ is also mentioned).
+The surgeries were mostly corrective and aimed at getting a more beautiful figure, because Stoja has been struggling with "extra pounds" since the beginning of her career.